 What Causes Dry Skin

-Hot showers and baths can also lead to dry skin.
-And according to the Mayo Clinic, harsh soaps and detergents are also a common culprit.
+Harsh Soaps and Detergents: according to the Mayo Clinic, harsh soaps and detergents are also a common culprit.
 So lathering up with the wrong body wash in the shower can strip your skin of its natural oils.
 If you don't replenish them, it's a recipe for dry skin issues.

 What Ingredients to Avoid

 It's also helpful to know which skincare ingredients play a part in causing dry skin.
+If you find these in any of your body care products, it's worth another look.
 A few ingredients to look out for:

 Alcohol: Alcohol evaporates quickly and can be overly drying.
 If you are using products that contain alcohol, such as hand sanitizer, you want to make sure you are replenishing that moisture.Many other products contain alcohol as well, including astringents and gel-based products.
 Except for hand sanitizers that require alcohol to cleanse your hands, you should look out for any products that contain ethyl alcohol or isopropyl alcohol, as these can be too drying.